Aplysia fasciata: Distribution

 This sea hare occurs in the Western Atlantic from New Jersey to Brazil, and in the Eastern Atlantic including the Mediterranean and the West African coast.
 They have also been sighted along the Atlantic coast of France.
 It is a rare visitor to the seas off the southern British Isles (the related A. punctata is regular along most British coasts, as well as the northeast Atlantic).

 Some consider the species Aplysia brasiliana, found in the Atlantic coast of the Americas, to be a synonym of Aplysia fasciata with just a different regional colour pattern.

 Description

 Aplysia fasciata can grow to sizes up to 40 cm long.
 Coloring is often black or a very dark brown, sometimes with a thin red border to the parapodia, foot, and tentacles.
 Many also have mottled spots which span across their body, earning the name "mottled sea hare".
 Aplysia fasciata have, like most sea slugs, two oral tentacles and two more smaller rhinopores in front on their neck.
 Eyes are positioned in front of the rhinopores.
 Small, rounded "tails" are fixed to their hindside.
 A mantle covers its gills and internal organs.
 Inside the mantle, a thin, delicate inner shell lays.
 The shell is concave, with amber coloring and a slightly hooked apex.
 Inside the mantle is the ink gland.

+The shell is rather solid, broad, and obliquely subquadrate.
+It is tumid (swollen), arched, and pale brown, with a testaceous (shelly) interior and light concentric striations.
+The apex is elevated, incurved, and calloused.
+The upper margin is short and slightly excavated.
+The outer lip is convex and produced anteriorly.
+The lower margin is oblique and widely excavated, while the dorsal margin is thickened and rather calloused.